 Owning a business that is in debt can put a huge strain on both the business and those managing it.
 If you are also struggling to cope with personal debts, it can be difficult to decide what to prioritise and who to pay first.
-While in many cases it can be helpful to seek qualified financial advice to deal with business debts in a constructive and targeted way, it’s important to understand your position before deciding how to move forward.
+While in many cases it can be helpful to seek qualified financial advice to deal with company debts in a constructive and targeted way, it’s important to understand your position before deciding how to move forward.

 What is business debt?

 Generally speaking, these can be split into priority and non-priority debts.
-Priority debts are so-called because the consequences of failing to meet these obligations are so severe and can include losing a creditor foreclosing on your business premises or withholding the stock you need to keep trading.
+Priority debts are so-called because the consequences of failing to meet these obligations are so severe and can include losing a creditor foreclosing on your premises or withholding the stock you need to keep trading.

 Priority debts may include:

 - Business rates

 - National Insurance